harimouli/pipeline-editor/README.md

-Here's the **complete and polished README** for your project, including your nickname `MouliTheMachine`, your email, and all the essential details:

----

 # 🧠 Pipeline Editor

 A **visual DAG (Directed Acyclic Graph) editor** built using **React**, **TypeScript**, and **React Flow**.
 Create and manage complex workflows with intuitive drag-and-drop functionality.